Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

       extensions:
         Sneaker:
           enabled: true
+          debug: true               # Show the Sneaker console output in the DCSSB console.
+Default = false
 ```
 You need to let the sneaker cmd point to wherever you've installed the sneaker.exe binary (name might vary, usually
 there is a version number attached to it).
 DCSServerBot will auto-create the config.json for sneaker